JungleHornet/jungle-calculator/README.md

 ---

-JungleCalculator
+JungleCalculator - An open-source Go calculator for advanced math functions.
-Copyright (C) 2024  JungleHornet
+Copyright (c) 2023-present  JungleHornet

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by